-We broadcast our AGMs live online which allows shareholders who are unable to attend in person to view the meeting live through our website.
 A recording of our AGM is also uploaded to the Company's website as soon as possible after the AGM where it can be viewed online.
-Shareholders who are unable to attend the Company's AGM in person may vote by either appointing a proxy using the form included with the Notice of Meeting or by using Investor Vote - our online voting service facilitated by Computershare, which allows shareholders to register their voting instructions electronically.
+Shareholders may vote by either appointing a proxy using the form included with the Notice of Meeting or by using Investor Vote - our online voting service facilitated by Computershare, which allows shareholders to register their voting instructions electronically.